Gilat Levy

+Professor at the London School of Economics.

 Education

 She studied economics at the Tel Aviv University where she attained her BA in economics in 1992.
 Levy earned her Doctor of Philosophy (PhD) degree in economics at Princeton University in 1999.

 Career

-Levy has been a professor of economics at the London School of Economics since 2008, specializing in microeconomic theory, political economy and law & economics.
-Levy is a full-time professor teaching graduate courses focusing on public policy and also teaching undergraduate courses in mathematical economics and advanced microeconomic theory.
-Levy previously held the role of deputy-head for teaching at the economics department at the London School of Economics from 2013–2016.
-Currently, she is an active member of the graduate admissions committee.
+Levy has been a professor of economics at the London School of Economics since 1999, specializing in microeconomic theory, political economy and law & economics.
+Levy is a full-time professor teaching graduate courses focusing on microtheory and political economy.
+Levy previously held the role of deputy-head for teaching at the economics department at the London School of Economics from 2013 to 2016.
 She is also a council member for the European Economic Association.
-Her main field of study is Business and Administration.

 Levy is currently a research fellow with the Centre for Economic Policy Research and is a member of the Board of Managing Editors for the Royal Economic Society's The Economic Journal.